CBS News Sunday Morning: Format

 Notably, Sunday Morning includes significant coverage of the fine and performing arts, including coverage of topics usually not covered in network news, such as architecture, painting, ballet, opera and classical music, though increasingly more popular forms of music have been included as well.
 The program's correspondents tend to ask nontraditional questions of guests (for instance, actor Brad Pitt was asked about his love of architecture, and Grant Hill about his painting collection).
-Television essays similar to the kinds delivered on PBS also appear, and the program generally has a stable of equally positive and negative news stories to fill up the program when there is no breaking news of note.
+Television essays also appear, and the program generally has a stable of equally positive and negative news stories to fill up the program when there is no breaking news of note.
 Story lengths are longer (lasting up to twelve minutes at a time) and the pace of the program is considerably quieter and more relaxed than CBS Mornings and CBS Saturday Morning, even after those programs began sharing some of Sunday Morning's branding elements.

 Commentators Ben Stein and Nancy Giles appear in recurring segments to deliver opinion commentaries, and correspondent Bill Geist also contributes human interest stories.
 The program ends with a nature scene, not given a formal title for most of the program's history, but since entitled "Moment of Nature" as it is now a sponsored element.

 Despite the stereotype of the program appealing primarily to senior citizens, Sunday Morning has actually placed first in its time slot in the key demographic of adults 25–54, beating all of the political discussion-driven Sunday morning talk shows.

-On one occasion, in April 1986, the entire program served as a showcase for classical music when a live broadcast of Vladimir Horowitz's historic Moscow piano recital was aired.
-For that presentation only, the program departed from its usual newsmagazine format and devoted the entire ninety minutes to a complete presentation of the recital.
-Because the recital was given at 4:00 p.m.
-Moscow time, CBS was able to broadcast it at 9:00 a.m.
-Eastern Time.
-The presentation was such a critical and popular success that it was repeated two months later and was subsequently released on VHS and DVD.
+In April 1986, Sunday Morning departed from its usual format to carry a special, two-hour episode focusing on Russian pianist Vladimir Horowitz; the first half-hour consisted of a feature story following Horowitz's preparations for his first recital in the Soviet Union since 1925, and was followed by a live 90-minute telecast of the performance from the Bolshoi Theatre.
+Kuralt stated that it was only the third time in the history of Sunday Morning that an entire episode had been devoted to a single subject.
+The special was broadcast with limited commercial interruption, with sponsorship from AT&T.